A Report on the Social Work Science Day 2021

 FH-Prof. DSA Mag.
 (FH) Christine HaselbacherHead of Department Academic Director Social Work (BA) International Coordinator Department of Social Sciences Member of the UAS Board from 2020 to 2023

 Christine Schmid, MALecturer Course Leader Social Pedagogy (acad.)
-Course Leader Social Pedagogy (MA) Department of Social Sciences
+Course Leader Social Pedagogy (Focus on Social Work) Course Leader Social Pedagogy (MA) Department of Social Sciences

 FH-Prof. Mag.
 Dr. Johannes PflegerlHead of Research Institute